 In the Workshops for Youth Program the skilled Youth Health Educators develop and deliver interactive workshops to youth aged 14-19 in a variety of settings such as high schools, after school programming, alternative youth programming and treatment facilities.
 All workshops are available throughout Manitoba.
-City workshops are available Tuesday through Friday (Friday am only).
+Workshops are available Mondays (pm only) Tuesdays-Thursday (all day) and Fridays (am only).

 - Appreciating Diversity

 - In this workshop we will examine ways in which we can appreciate the differences between people and reduce discrimination.
 Teen Talk will facilitate a discussion on the impacts of discrimination, the historical and ongoing effects of colonization on this land and the linkages existing between different forms of discrimination (colonialism, sexism, racism, homophobia, etc.).
 The workshop aims to shift the focus to the resiliency and strengths of those who face discrimination and how we can all build ally-ship.
 Click here for handouts.